mco-gh/mco.dev/content/post/courses.md

 - Share your creation with the class

 #### Logistics
+- 6 weeks
-- 6 two-hour weekly online lessons
+- 90 minute weekly online lessons
 - 2 hours of homework after each lesson
 - price: 100 USD
 </details>